 More to follow – we’ve only just scratched the surface.
 Next Diverge Media will be looking into how the World Economic Forum Uses The Club of Rome to inform their environmental policies.
-Specifically we will be looking at the Club of Rome’s Planetary Emergency Plan – a plan calling for 1 billion or less on earth (ideally), and claiming land, air, and water as having their own rights!
+Specifically we will be looking at the Club of Rome’s Planetary Emergency Plan – a plan that claims land, air, and water as having their own rights!
 For more info on this, please check our Facebook page, twitter, and Youtube.

 Other notable findings during the research of this article to research if you’re interested;

 - National Geographic Society

 - Dynamic Planet

 - Maverick Collective

 - Population Services International

 - Royal Institute of International Affairs